dkopi/clipcap-evolved/blogpost.md

 - Implemented utilities including storing captions for evalai benchmark
 - Exploring different approaches and methods not included in the final work/report:
     - unpooled representations without projection, with fine-tuning of language model
-    - use of different CLIP models, cosine scheduler
+    - use of different CLIP models
+    - cosine scheduler
+    - gradient clipping
-    - gradient clipping, MLP with dropout, more hidden layers, and different activations
+    - MLP with dropout, more hidden layers, and different activations
-    - flattened unpooled CLIP representations
+    - flattened unpooled CLIP representations processed by wide MLP
 - Writing blogpost

 Tom Pelletreau-Duris: